shrapk2/devops_blueprints/DevOps Strategy.md

 In order to accomplish our objectives, the below phrases help drive home a few core principles:

 - KISS: Keep It Simple, Scalable
-- Simplicity beats complexity every time<sup>1</sup>
+- Simplicity beats complexity every time
-- Business processes need to be ironed out before technical pipelines can be implemented <sup>2</sup>
+- Business processes need to be ironed out before technical pipelines can be implemented <sup>1</sup>

 Also keep in mind Conway's Law: